Looking for the best place to travel in 2023?

 Recommended By: Federico Arrizabalaga, Mai Travel Site

-Federico is a Civil Engineer by trade but decided that travel blogging and internet marketing is much more fun.
-This blog appeared as a result of people insisting he share my his eperiences to provide advice, and it's also a way of keeping memories alive.
+Federico is a civil engineer by trade, but he has discovered that travel blogging and internet marketing are far more enjoyable.
+This blog appeared as a result of people insisting he shares my his experiences to provide advice, and it’s also a way of keeping memories alive.

-Our favourite place to travel at the moment is the Philippines, such friendly people, so welcoming, relaxed vibe and some beautiful beaches.
+Our favorite place to travel at the moment is the Philippines, such friendly people, so welcoming, relaxed vibe and some beautiful beaches.
 We really loved the surf capital of the Philippines, Siargao.

 It’s got that chilled island vibe, it’s such a fun place to explore with waterfalls, beaches, forests and lagoons all over the island as well as plenty of surfing opportunities.
 We can’t wait to go back!